yacoubod/cogs121-project/milestone9.md

+**Overall:**
-*Overall* A small start on refactoring, but a lot still needs to happen.
+A small start on refactoring, but a lot still needs to happen.
 We have two branches going, one with updated UI to show for demos, another that is a more built out Node app where we are re-implementing actual API calls to work properly

+**Individual progress:**
 *Ryan:* I built upon Yacoub's refactor into a full Node app with a backend, and starting working on linking the Skyscanner and Google Maps APIs.
 There's some trouble with how Skyscanner returns the JSON object: it doesn't have proper Long/Lat data in order to link to Google Maps.
 There should be a way to work around that, but I'm not sure yet how to tackle it.
 Also pushed to Heroku and working to transition future code into a full app instead of a single .html massive file.

 *Yacoub:* I restructured the app to use the same stack we used in COGS 120.
 That's what we all are most familiar with and will just build on top of that.